Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 ### Footer

+The footer provides the user with social media links to find **Keep Climbing** through a number of different platforms.

+It also provides a copyright mark to inform the viewer of the author and to assist in protecting the copyright of the author.

 The pages footer largely keeps its arrangement the same with a varying viewport width.
 However, the icons for the social media links change size.

 When the width is less than 768px the icons become larger to allow them to be more visible and easier to select on small touch screen devices, like smart phones.